 Doctoral DLEs (based on the Ontario Council of Academic Vice-Presidents [OCAV]) Doctoral Program Learning Objectives and Outcomes How the Program Design and Requirements Supports the Attainment of Student Learning Outcomes Methods for Assessing student achievement relative to established program learning outcomes and degree-level expectations assess research and scholarship through the requirement for: an oral presentation demonstrating students' ability to analyze and synthesize the literature, formulate a clear research question(s) in their professional setting, identify methods that are appropriate to the question and the setting, develop an appropriate data analysis plan, and identify the relevance and significance of question/study to the field.
-Thesis (Dissertation in Practice).
-2 Application of 7 Design outdoorse The program design and Students will be assessed through the Final Oral Exam Studetns will demonstrate ability to communicate their understanding of research and scholarship including their ability to critically consider their research, its strengths and limitations, connections with the broader discipline, and how it advances our understanding in the field.
-3. Application of 7 Design evidence- The program design and APDXXXXH Research Knowledge informed solutions to complex problems of requirement elements that ensure these outcomes for Proposal Development - students will be required to The capacity to practice that levels of knowledge are: design a high quality undertake pure demonstrate advanced research proposal that and/or applied understanding and APDXXXXH Research Proposal draws on biecological research at an implementation of a Development.
-Students will model and research to advanced level; and bioecological integrate their professional and assess advanced knowledge contribute to the framework. pedagogical knowledge with of the intersecting elements in their own work development of academic or advanced training in research methods and procedures.
-In their own work Methodology course 1 methods and procedures.
+Practice).
+Students will be assessed through the Final Oral Exam Studetns will demonstrate ability to communicate their understanding of research and scholarship including their ability to critically consider their research, its strengths and limitations, connections with the broader discipline, and how it advances our understanding in the field.
+3. Application of Knowledge The capacity to undertake pure and/or applied research at an advanced level; and contribute to the development of academic or 7 Design evidence- informed solutions to complex problems of practice that demonstrate advanced understanding and implementation of a bioecological framework.
+The program design and requirement elements that ensure these outcomes for levels of knowledge are: APDXXXXH Research Proposal Development.
+Students will integrate their professional and pedagogical knowledge with advanced training in research methods and procedures.
+APDXXXXH Research Proposal Development - students will be required to design a high quality research proposal that draws on biecological model and research to assess advanced knowledge of the intersecting elements in their own work Methodology course